 You also could use Bluetooth or cloud-based streaming to communicate with no cable on many newer devices.

-If you don’t disable HDMI control, then devices may turn on and off when you don’t want them to.
+If you don’t disable HDMI control, devices may turn on and off when you don’t want them to.

 Having said that, some devices link HDMI ARC and HDMI control.
 So, if you switch off HDMI control, then HDMI ARC may stop working.